coverity/coverity-security-library/README.md

 # Coverity Security Library
-[Coverity](http://www.coverity.com) [Security Research Labs](https://communities.coverity.com/blogs/security) has developed open source (BSD style) Java libraries useful to remedy security defects.

-The libraries can be used in Java programs as well as JSPs.
-The escapers are also available as EL (Expression Language) functions for an easier use in JSPs.
+The Coverity Security Library (CSL) is a lightweight set of escaping routines for fixing cross-site scripting (XSS), SQL injection, and other security defects in Java web applications.
+CSL is small, simple, and easy to use.

+Here's why it's worth checking out:

+* **It's secure:** We take the security of CSL seriously.
+Every change is carefully scrutinized through a process that includes manual code review, static analysis, fuzz testing, and unit testing.

+* **It's convenient:** CSL contains escapers for XSS and SQL injection that are missing from standard libraries like Apache Commons and JEE.
+We use fast, easy to invoke static methods with short, intuitive names.
+We also provide hooks for Expression Language (EL) to make it easy to use within JSPs.

+* **It's free:** CSL is distributed under a BSD-style license.
+We would appreciate patches be sent back to us but it's not required.

+Users of Coverity Security Advisor get remediation guidance based on escaping routines in CSL.
+However, CSL is a standalone project with no dependencies on Security Advisor.

 ## Escape

-The [Escape library](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers) contains several escapers for web content.
+The [Escape class](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers) contains several escapers for web content.
 These escaping functions help remedy common defects (mostly cross-site scripting) that occur when the data is inserted into HTML element, HTML attribute values, URI, JavaScript strings, SQL LIKE clauses, etc. More information are available in the [Escape directory](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers).

-Before using any of these methods, the user should understand the context (or nested contexts) in which the data is inserted.
+Before using any of these methods, you should understand the context (or nested contexts) in which the data is inserted.
 [Several examples](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers/samples) are available in the repository, and more will be available on [our blog](https://communities.coverity.com/blogs/security).

 To include this library into your Maven project, add the following: